HPC-dev-acc/mario-demo/README.md

 ```sh
 npm test
 ```

-The tests verify collision handling, coin collection logic, and traffic light state transitions.
-Continuous integration runs the same command on each push and pull request.
+The test suite currently reports **42 passed suites (232 tests)**.
+Continuous integration runs the same command on each push.
+Detailed reports and UAT results are documented in `docs/04-test.md`.

 ## Versioning